 Take an architectural walk through the neighborhood to see many extraordinary structures including the Church of the Holy Trinity, dating to 1857 and known for its stained glass, including five windows by Louis Comfort Tiffany.
 Temple Beth Zion-Beth Israel is housed in a magnificent, historic Gothic stone building that dates back to the 1890s.
 The First Presbyterian Church of Philadelphia was built in 1872 and offers self-guided tours of the Victorian Gothic building, praised for its Tiffany stained-glass windows and stone carvings by Alexander Milne Calder.

+DINE: Find farm-to-table fare at Pumpkin, a charming BYOB with a seasonal menu.
+Italian-born Chef Gianluca Demontis serves authentic Italian dishes and made-from-scratch pastas at Melograno, his airy BYOB eatery.
 Get the flavor of a trendy Parisian brasserie right here in Center City at Parc Restaurant.
-Complete with al fresco seating right on Rittenhouse Square, Parc offers a charming and comfortable dining experience any time of the day for any occasion and was declared one of the 100 Most Scenic Restaurants in America for 2018 by OpenTable.
-Suga is a collaboration between renowned chef Susanna Foo and her son Gabriel, serving Chinese and Asian fusion in a sleek setting.
+Complete with alfresco seating right on Rittenhouse Square, Parc offers a charming and comfortable dining experience any time of the day for any occasion and was declared one of the 100 Most Scenic Restaurants in America for 2018 by OpenTable.